tanner-trickle/EXCEED-DM/examples/readme.md

 # Examples

-The `examples` folder contains a pleathora of self-contained examples to get started with running (and processing the results of) `EXCEED-DM`.
+The `examples` folder contains a plethora of self-contained examples to get started with running (and processing the results of) `EXCEED-DM`.
 Each folder contains its own:

 - `readme.md`: explaining in words what calculation is doing.
 Repeated below for convenience.